loosolab/UROPA/docs_rst/output.rst

 Output columns explanation
 --------------------------

 The four output tables mentioned above contain many informative columns about the peak annotation performed.
-The headers and content of tables are explained here:
+What the different columns are about is further explained below.

 - **peak_id, peak_start, peak_center, peak_end, peak_strand**: Peak information with id if available, otherwise a peak id in chr:start-end format will be created.

-- **feature, feat_start, feat_end, feat_strand**: The information of the genomic feature that annotates the peak, as extracted by the gtf file.
+- **feature, feat_start, feat_end, feat_strand**: The information of the genomic feature that annotates the peak, as extracted by the GTF file.

 - **feat_anchor**: The position of the genomic feature annotated, having the minimum distance to the peak_center.
 If 'feature.anchor' given in config only this will be used.